kivikakk/kivikakk.ee/jekyll/_posts/2024-08-06-tüüpiautomaat.md

 * For all binary operations, enumerate all permutations of left- and right-hand side types.

-* For each such triple, try compiling the binary operation with the "one"-value of each type as its operands.
+* For each such triple, try compiling the binary operation with the "one"-value[^one] of each type as its operands.
 (For integrals, it's literally the number one.)

   * If we get a type error from this attempt, skip it --- we don't care that we can't